-In 2011, Merced and Stanislaus counties were the fifth and sixth largest counties in California as measured by gross value of agricultural production (Table 4.5-1).12 Together, they contributed \$6.5 billion in gross value, 12.3 percent of total gross value for the state, with a significant portion of this production coming from land irrigated with water supplies provided by MID and TID.
+In 2011, Merced and Stanislaus counties were the fifth and sixth largest counties in California as measured by gross value of agricultural production (Table 4.5-1).13 Together, they contributed \$6.5 billion in gross value, 12.3 percent of total gross value for the state, with a significant portion of this production coming from land irrigated with water supplies provided by MID and TID.

 The Districts have key roles in the agricultural economies of Stanislaus and Merced counties and the entire San Joaquin Valley.
-Through the Don Pedro Project, the Districts have provided highly reliable water supplies to their customers, e.g., consistent annual deliveries of high-quality surface water and sufficient groundwater supplies through recharge by surface water to maintain crops during periods of drought.
-With those reliable supplies, growers and producers have invested heavily in high-valued perennial crops, such as almonds and peaches, as well as dairy production, which has resulted in the large complex of agricultural-support industries being developed in the area.
-As a result, the two counties are regularly among the largest 10 most productive agricultural counties in California.
+Through the Don Pedro Project, the Districts have provided highly reliable water supplies to their customers, e.g., consistent annual deliveries of high-quality surface water and sufficient groundwater supplies (through recharge by Project surface water) to maintain crops during periods of drought.
+With these reliable supplies, growers and producers have invested heavily in high-value perennial crops, such as almonds and peaches, as well as dairy production.
+The consistent, high value of agricultural output has, in turn, resulted in a large complex of agricultural-support industries being developed in the area.
+As a result, the two counties are regularly among the top 10 most productive agricultural counties in California.